 What’s your dream?
 Do you want to give your vision a jumpstart?
-If, you answer yes, and why would you not, then write down your goals and use these questions to assist you in pursuing your dreams, one goal at a time.
+If, you answer yes, and why would you not, write down your goals.
+Use these questions to assist you in pursuing your dreams, one goal at a time.

 Before I get to the questions.
 Have you a goal that you have held on to?
-Many years ago, when I left school, I was happy to be leaving school because my dream of going to university was squashed.
+Many years ago, when I left school, my dream of going to university was squashed.
 Only a limited number of students got to study further at a selected school where the chances of gaining university entry were greater.
-I was not among the chosen students and my study dreams began to fade.
+I was not among the chosen students, and my study dreams began to fade.
 Despite fading into the background as I went about my life, the dream of going to university never left me.
 As my children completed their studies, I learnt about opportunities for mature adults to go to university.
 My study goal was reignited.
 Studying around work and family life is not easy.
-To ensure I was pursuing my goal, I have asked myself these clarifying questions many times.
+To ensure I was pursuing my goal, I asked myself these clarifying questions many times.

 How To Know You Are Pursuing Your Dreams, Your Own Life Goals.